-Flu is a problem we are likely all too familiar with, one which comes around this time of year annually.
-We know that the flu is especially harmful to young children and toddlers who have less natural immunity to viruses like the flu.
+Flu is a problem you are likely all too familiar with, one which comes around this time of year like clockwork.
+The flu is especially harmful to young children and toddlers who have less natural immunity to infectious viruses.
 Luckily, we have vaccines, one of the best weapons available with which to fight disease.

 But when should children begin getting their flu shots?

 When is it OK for children to start getting flu shots?

 The CDC advises that all children over the age of 6 months get their flu shot in September – October.
 This gives their bodies enough time to produce protective antibodies (typically a 2-week process) and also protects them for the duration of flu season.

 While the danger of seasonal influenza depends on the year, flu poses a major risk for young children at all times.
 The CDC estimates that, since the year 2010, those under the age of 5 have represented between 7,000 and 26,000 hospitalizations from influenza in the US.
 And since 2004, child mortality from the annual flu season has ranged from 37 to 188 cases.
 Of note, over 80% of those children were not vaccinated against influenza.

 Annual vaccinations can help prevent hospitalization and reduce the severity of symptoms if your child does catch the flu.

 Can children under 12 months get a flu shot?